gabrielchuv/SE7/README.md

 ## Development server

-Thought it might be useful to have a copy an up to date copy in case anyone wanted to look at my execellent work to compare with.
+Thought it might be useful to have a copy of an up to date dashboard/demosite in case anyone wanted to look at my execellent work to compare with (also makes it easier to start working together).

 ## Worksheet: